reyes-espana/grim-repo/README.md

 - Charlotte holds JS+React web apps
 - FISH and TALE are TS+Angular web apps
 - pystuff, as the name implies, holds python stuff.
-- The rest of the README discusses secury standards and the OWASP Top 10.
+- The rest of the README discusses security standards and the OWASP Top 10.

 # Industry Standards